 While walking through the city the microcontroller will combine GPS localisation with the OpenStreetMap software and the Gutenberg free etext archive to create the audio source for a mobile radio broadcast.
 With the help of GPS coordinates and the OpenStreetMap the street names will be retrieved and used as search terms at Gutenberg.org.
 Excerpts of the results will be converted to audio (Festival Text to speech software) and broadcasted to the radios of the participants.
 The microcontroler will execute all steps automatically.
 For the audio tours a magneticfield detector will be used to get directions.

-The artwork creates a fictional layer above the real world to create absurd or surreal situations.
+The artwork creates a fictional layer on top of the real world to create absurd or surreal situations.

 eWalks is a form of psychogeography, a type of conscious wandering developed by Guy Debord and the Situationist International.
 Psychogeography attempts to reveal the ‘real city’ underneath what Debord called The Spectacle, which can be generally described as the flashy and seductive commodification of ideas.